Tony Smith (sculptor): Career

 In 1962, he made Die, a 6' steel cube that established his reputation as one of the most influential and important artists of his time.
 The Elevens Are Up (1963) follows formally on Die.
 Inspired by the two veins on the back of the neck which are accentuated when one has had too much to drink, the sculpture consists of two black steel masses installed face to face, four feet apart.
 Fabricated in steel and weighing over 12,000 pounds, the later Source (1967) is a monumental sculpture which Smith first exhibited at documenta IV in Kassel, Germany in the summer of 1968.
 After exhibiting massive, black-painted plywood and metal works at several sites across the United States and internationally, Smith was featured on the October 13, 1967 cover of Time with his plywood structure Smoke (1967) enveloping the atrium of the Corcoran Gallery of Art in Washington.

 Allied with the minimalist school, Smith worked with simple geometrical modules combined on a three-dimensional grid, creating drama through simplicity and scale.
 During the 1940s and 1950s Smith became close friends with Barnett Newman, Jackson Pollock, Mark Rothko, and Clyfford Still.
 His sculpture shows their abstract influence.
 One of Smith's unrealized architectural projects in 1950 was a plan for a church that was to have painted glass panels designed in collaboration with his friend Pollock.

 Smith also taught at various institutions including New York University, Cooper Union, Pratt Institute, Bennington College, and Hunter College, where he mentored artists such as Pat Lipsky.

-Smith was asked to teach a sculpture course at the University of Hawaii in Manoa during the summer of 1969.
+Smith was asked to teach a sculpture course at the University of Hawaiʻi at Mānoa during the summer of 1969.
 He designed two unrealized works, Haole Crater (a recessed garden) and Hubris, but eventually created The Fourth Sign that was sited on the campus.
-His Hawaii experience also generated fodder for his "For..." series whose initials are friends and artists he met during his time in Manoa.
+His Hawaii experience also generated fodder for his "For..." series whose initials are friends and artists he met during his time in Mānoa.

-In 2024, MIT Press published the Tony Smith Catalogue Raisonné Volume 1 Sculpture and Volume 2 Architecture both edited by James Voorhies and Sarah Auld.
+In 2024, Massachusetts Institute of Technology Press published the Tony Smith Catalogue Raisonné Volume 1 Sculpture and Volume 2 Architecture both edited by James Voorhies and Sarah Auld.